NREL/EnergyPlus/design/FY2022/NFP-Latent_Sizing.md

 **Zone**

 The proposed solution for disabling zone latent sizing is to add new input fields to `Sizing:Zone` that requests the type of load sizing to perform with a default that provides the same answer currently provided.
+The choice field to disable zone latent sizing is tentatively `Sensible Load Only No Latent Load`.
 Addtional inputs will provide an assumed humidity set point schedule and supply air moisture as either a humidity ratio or a delta humidity ratio.

 **System**

 There may be zones connected to an air system that do not have a humidistat or there may be no zones with a humidistat.
-One or more zones on an air loop may not have significant latent loads, and therefore no humidistat, or a user may not have included humidistats and set the `Type of Load to Size On = Latent (or Sensible)` just as a verification of latent loads.
+One or more zones on an air loop may not have significant latent loads, and therefore no humidistat, or a user may not have included humidistats and set the `Type of Load to Size On = Latent` just as a verification of latent loads.
 For this reason, if a system serves a zone without a humidistat, that zone's humidistat setting will be assumed as 50% RH or other user specified schedule value (see Input Description section below), where the corresponding zone supply air humidity ratio with respect to zone humidity ratio will be used to calculate latent mass flow rate (see Model Design Document section below).
 Using any choice other than Latent will effectively turn off air system latent sizing.

 ## Input Description ##

 A new choice field will be added to Sizing:Zone to allow control of sizing calculations.
-Six additional new fields will be added to mirror the supply air temperature input fields and to specify the assumed zone humidity control point if no humidistat is present.
+Nine additional new fields will be added to mirror the supply air temperature input fields and to specify the assumed zone humidity control point if no humidistat is present.
 The control point input would be overridden by a zone humidistat if present (i.e., humidistat has priority).
-These fields could be added just after the zone supply air conditions inputs or at end of object to avoid transition.
+These fields could be added just after the zone supply air condition inputs or at end of object to avoid transition.
 Since changing the zone conditions during zone sizing (i.e., holding a zone humidity level) will change the zone sensible load and resulting zone sensible air flow calculation, even if only slightly, it is proposed that a mechanism be used to turn this feature off completely.
 When latent loads are not used during sizing, 0's will be reported to the zone sizing results file `epluszsz.csv`.
 The `Sensible Load Only No Latent Load` field could potentially be removed after example file diffs are scrutinized and changes to existing simulations are deemed small enough to ignore.
 The following are new fields.

 ~~~
+Sizing:Zone,

   A10,\field Zone Load Sizing Method
       \note Specifies the basis for sizing the zone supply air flow rate.
       \note Zone latent loads will not be used during sizing only when